Rushik-3301/Intro-to-Solidity/README.md

 3) Fixed Point Numbers: These data types are not fully supported in solidity yet, as per the Solidity documentation.
 They can be declared as fixed and unfixed for signed and unsigned fixed-point numbers of varying sizes respectively.
 4) Address: Address hold a 20-byte value which represents the size of an  Ethereum address.
 An address can be used to get balance or to transfer a balance by balance and transfer method respectively.
 5) Bytes and Strings: Bytes are used to store a fixed-sized character set while the string is used to store the character set equal to or more than a byte.
 The length of bytes is from 1 to 32, while the string has a dynamic length.
 Byte has an advantage that it uses less gas, so better to use when we know the length of data.

-     ->Example: In the below example, the contract Types initializes the values of different types of Values Types.
+ * Example: In the below example, the contract Types initializes the values of different types of Values Types.
 // Solidity program to demonstrate
 // value types
 pragma solidity ^ 0.5.0;